CivicDesign/Accessible-Voting-Index/docs/index.md

 !!! alert "The solution: the accessible voting index"

 With a nationwide database of the options available for accessible voting, we can make it easy to share information, design solutions for real problems, identify policies that make a difference, and help elections offices invite everyone to vote.
+We'll be able to create:
+* State profile - a state-by-state summary of the voting policies, procedures, systems, and information access that affect voters with disabilities.
+* Data to share - information others can use to add accessible information to their election information sites.

+## Join us at the Global Hackathon, October 12-14, 2021

 <div style=“padding:56.25% 0 0 0;position:relative;“><iframe src=“https://player.vimeo.com/video/629246767?h=a948c8bd17&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479” frameborder=“0" allow=“autoplay; fullscreen; picture-in-picture” allowfullscreen style=“position:absolute;top:0;left:0;width:100%;height:100%;” title=“Accessible voting Index”></iframe></div><script src=“https://player.vimeo.com/api/player.js”></script>

-## What goes into the accessible voting index?

-We start by collecting key accessible voting information and metrics that we can use for:

-* State profiles: a state-by-state summary of the voting policies, procedures, systems, and information access that affect voters with disabilities.
-* Comparisons: tools quickly identify or compare features and metrics by state.